jolds99/Analysis-of-2019-MLB-Postseason-using-Monte-Carlo-Simulation/README.md

   - Defense.R
   - Run_Inning.R (this contains many simulations that are very time consuming and are not necessary to run the rest of the files.
 Our results from the simulations are in the Inning_Sims.csv)
   - Run_Game.R
   - Run_Series.R (this also contains many simulations that took the three of us about 5-6 days to run.
 We would not advise running the series simulations.
-Our completed simulations are in the many csv's in the repository that read like __wc.csv, __ds_.csv, __cs_.csv and ws_.csv)
+Our completed simulations are in the many csv's in the repository that read like ""wc.csv, ""ds".csv, ""cs".csv and ws".csv)
   - Calculate_Probabilities.R
   - Create Charts & Graphs.R